cs-ieee-ist/cs-essentials/content/topics/vim/3-interface.md

 ## Split Screen

-Like many others editors in Vim you can split screen horizontal or vertical.
+Like many other editors in Vim you can split-screen horizontal or vertical.

 | Key | Description |
 | --- | ----------- |